root-project/root/tree/ntuple/v7/doc/tuning.md

 When the current cluster size reaches the estimate for the compressed cluster size, it will be flushed, too.
 The estimated compression ratio for the first cluster is 0.5 if compression is used, and 1 otherwise.
 The following clusters use the compression ratio of the last cluster as estimate.
+See the notes below on a discussion of this approximation.

 Page Sizes